Giants Sign Devonta Freeman, Place Sterling Shepard on IR - Big Blue Interactive

 SEPTEMBER 23, 2020 NEW YORK GIANTS INJURY REPORT…

-Safeties Sean Chandler (hamstring) and Adrian Colbert (quad) were limited in practice on Wednesday.
+S Adrian Colbert (quad) was limited in practice on Wednesday.
 Linebacker Carter Coughlin (hamstring) fully practiced.

 HEAD COACH JOE JUDGE…